ML Feasibility Consulting and Data Science support before you scale

 Offer modules

-Three ways to bring structure to ML, Data Science, and AI product decisions.
+Three ways to structure ML Feasibility, Data Science, and AI product decisions

 The page stays narrow on purpose.
 Each module has a clear fit, concrete outputs, and an explicit decision it is meant to support.